linaro-its/xm-labs-statusio/README.md

      - Set `New incident state` to an appropriate value, typically 300 which means monitoring.
 Alternatively, use 200 which means that the problem has been identified.
      - Set `Update message` to an appropriate message to show on the incident.
      - In each of the `Notify` fields, set the string to `1` if you want Status.io to use that notification channel/mechanism.

+   c.
+(Optional) Add a `Get Events` step from the `Tools` section.
+      - Set `Status` to `ACTIVE`.
+      - Set `Property Name` to `AlarmName#en`.
+      - Set the `Property Value` field to `CloudWatch Alarm - Inbound from SNS > AlarmName`.
+      - Set `Exact Property Value Match` to `TRUE`.
+      - Click `OK`.

-   - Connect the output from the `Update Incident` step to the input of the `Terminate Events` step.
+   d.
+Connect the output from each step in turn to the input of the next step (e.g, a to b to c).

+The purpose of the optional step (c) is to ensure that only the xMatters event(s) associated with whatever triggered this event are terminated.
+If something other than CloudWatch is being used, adjust step c accordingly or leave it out if there can only be one xMatters event at a time.

 # Testing
 Testing your workflow will require the triggering of alarms and then clearing them again.
 When the first alarm for a given component triggers the workflow, you should see an incident appearing in the Status.io dashboard for that component.
 Subsequent alarms for the same component should not create additional incidents but, if they have a higher severity than earlier alarms, the incident will be updated to reflect that.